New York & Company

 The 10-second takeaway

-For the quarter ended Oct.
-27 (Q3), New York & Company beat slightly on revenues and exceeded expectations on earnings per share.
+For the quarter ended May 4 (Q1), New York & Company beat expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew slightly and GAAP loss per share dropped.
+Compared to the prior-year quarter, revenue was unchanged.
+Non-GAAP earnings per share grew.
+GAAP earnings per share expanded.

-New York & Company recorded revenue of $219.3 million.
-The seven analysts polled by S&P Capital IQ expected revenue of $215.5 million on the same basis.
-GAAP reported sales were 1.2% higher than the prior-year quarter's $216.7 million.
+New York & Company recorded revenue of $227.5 million.
+The six analysts polled by S&P Capital IQ looked for revenue of $219.5 million on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.